 St. Anthony is a somewhat small city located in the state of Minnesota.
 With a population of 8,991 people and three constituent neighborhoods, St. Anthony is the 107th largest community in Minnesota.

-St. Anthony is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, St. Anthony is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in St. Anthony who work in office and administrative support (11.36%), management occupations (10.06%), and sales jobs (9.55%).
+St. Anthony is a decidedly white-collar city, with fully 86.10% of the workforce employed in white-collar jobs, well above the national average.
+Overall, St. Anthony is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in St. Anthony who work in office and administrative support (12.20%), management occupations (11.33%), and sales jobs (10.67%).